-We have a wealth of information on sharks and shark attacks here at the Museum, but here are some of the most common topics that we’ve been asked.
+We have a wealth of information on sharks and shark bites here at the Museum, but here are some of the most common questions that we’ve been asked.

-Of the over 500 different species of sharks found in the world’s oceans, only about 30 have been reported to ever attack a human.
+Of the over 500 different species of sharks found in the world’s oceans, only about 30 have been reported to ever bite a human.

 Humans have a fear for sharks that may be in part innately rooted in our past when we did need to be on constant alert for large predators.

-More importantly, in today’s world we constantly are subjected to the media’s stereotypic characterizations of sharks, which are rife with misinformation and actively promote fear and loathing.
+More importantly, in today’s world we constantly are subjected to the media’s stereotypic characterizations of sharks, which are full of misinformation and actively promote fear and loathing.

 Finally, we as humans are used to controlling the world around us – damming rivers, flattening mountains, shooting a charging elephant – but sharks, like typhoons, lightning and tornados, are something we cannot control, hence our great interest in them.

-The chances of being attacked by a shark are very small compared to other animal attacks, natural disasters, and ocean-side dangers.
+The chances of being bitten by a shark are very small (1:3.7 million) compared to other animal encounters, natural disasters, and ocean-side dangers.
 Many more people drown in the ocean every year than are bitten by sharks.
-The few attacks that occur every year are an excellent indication that sharks do not feed on humans and that most attacks are simply due to mistaken identity.
+The few bites that occur every year are an excellent indication that sharks do not feed on humans and that most bites are simply due to mistaken identity.

 The Relative Risk of Shark Attacks to Humans

-Worldwide there is an average of 80 shark attacks every year.
+Worldwide there is an average of 70 unprovoked shark bites every year.

-The number of attacks has been increasing over the decades as a result of increased human populations and the use of the oceans for recreational activity.
-As long as humans continue to enter the sharks’ environment, there will be shark attacks.
+The number of bites had been increasing from 1990-2010 as a result of increased human populations, increased use of the oceans for recreational activity, and better reporting of shark encounters.
+As long as humans continue to enter the sharks’ environment, there will be shark bites.
+However, during the last decade bites have been decreasing, likely due to increased beach safety and public awareness.

 International Shark Attack File (ISAF)